 It can get very hot on top of the rock and there is with limited trees.
 We noticed one water fountain with a line up but just bring water.
 I would not count on it on the top.

 Buy a multi-site ticket at another attraction and pass the ticket booth.

 So when you get to the Acropolis ticket booth you do not need to do the line-up!
 The difference in price was totally worth it to us.

 The climb is easy, so if you can, do it, try.
-On your way up, go at your rhythm and stop.
-Sometimes, you can be surprise of things you can see when you sit down and look around.
+On your way up, go at your own rhythm and stop.
+Sometimes, you can be surprised at things you can see when you sit down and look around.